CodingItWrong/outsidein.dev/docs/react/1-setup.md

 There are a number of different editors that are good for React development; two popular free ones are [Visual Studio Code](https://code.visualstudio.com/) and [Atom](https://atom.io/).

-With this, we can mark off our first task in Trello:
+With this, we can drag the "Set Up Development Environment" to the "Done" column in Trello.

-- [x] Set Up Development Environment

 ## Creating the App
+Our next story is "Create App" -- drag it to "In Progress".

 Create a new React app:

 ```sh